stefanschenk/eslint-plugin-testcafe-extended/README.md

 The example provided below is with using `.eslintrc.js` for eslint configuration, but you can also choose to use json format, or name the file specific for test, eg. `.eslintrc.test.js`.
 Please review eslint documentation for all configuration possibilities.

 Create a `.eslintrc.js` file in the root of your project.
-Add the following into this file;
+If you just want to use the rules and not the supplied configuration, add the following into this file;

 ```
 module.exports = {